batuhanbozkurt1/batuhanbozkurt1/README.md

 - 👀 I’m interested in ... java programing
 - 🌱 I’m currently learning ...kali linux
 - 💞️ I’m looking to collaborate on ... any project related to my interest
-- 📫 How to reach me ...slap keys those keys  blindee0@gmail.com
+- 📫 How to reach me ...slap those keys  blindee0@gmail.com

 <!---
 batuhanbozkurt1/batuhanbozkurt1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.